-- guarantees from governments of IBEC member countries;
+- guarantees from governments of IBEC member countries;pledge of real estate;

-- pledge of real estate;
+- pieuge of feat estate,

 - sureties from third parties.

 The Bank monitors fair value of collateral, requests additional collateral when necessary in accordance with the main agreement.

 Information on collateral for loans classified within the corporate lending group is presented below: